Christopher Yust

 “Spillover Effects in Disclosure-Related Securities Litigation” with Dain Donelson and Rachel Flam.
 The Accounting Review, Vol. 97 (5), pp. 275–299, September 2022.

-“Litigation Risk and the Independent Director Labor Market” with Dain Donelson and Elizabeth Tori.
-Contemporary Accounting Research, Vol 39 (2), pp. 982–1022, Summer 2022.
+“The Effects of Independent Director Litigation Risk” with Dain Donelson and Elizabeth Tori.
+Contemporary Accounting Research, Vol. 39 (2), pp. 982–1022, Summer 2022.

 “Is Tax Aggressiveness Associated with Tax Litigation Risk?
 Evidence from D&O Insurance” with Dain Donelson and Jennifer Glenn.
-Review of Accounting Studies, Vol 27, pp. 519–569, June 2022.
+Review of Accounting Studies, Vol. 27, pp. 519–569, June 2022.

 “Measuring Accounting Fraud and Irregularities Using Public and Private Enforcement” with Dain Donelson, Antonis Kartapanis, and John McInnis.
-The Accounting Review, Vol 96 (6), pp. 183–213, November 2021.
+The Accounting Review, Vol. 96 (6), pp. 183–213, November 2021.

 “Does Media Coverage Cause Meritorious Shareholder Litigation?
 Evidence from the Stock Option Backdating Scandal” with Dain Donelson and Antonis Kartapanis.
-Journal of Law & Economics, Vol 64 (3), pp. 567–601, August 2021.
+Journal of Law & Economics, Vol. 64 (3), pp. 567–601, August 2021.

 “Internal Control Quality and Bank Risk-Taking and Performance” with Matthew Baugh and Matthew Ege.
 AUDITING: A Journal of Practice & Theory, Vol. 40 (2), pp. 49–84, May 2021.